- Home

 Brief answers to help choose the most suitable training in this area.

-What does this area cover?
+What does the Artificial Intelligence area cover?

-What is the AI Act for?
+What is the AI Act used for?

-The AI Act establishes rules for the development, placing on the market and use of AI systems in the European Union, with a focus on risk classification, obligations, transparency and control.
+The AI Act establishes rules for the development, placing on the market, and use of AI systems in the European Union, with a focus on risk classification, obligations, transparency, and control.

-What is ISO/IEC 42001 for?
+What is ISO/IEC 42001 used for?

-ISO/IEC 42001 provides a framework for implementing, operating, controlling and improving an Artificial Intelligence management system, with a focus on governance, risk, control, evidence and continual improvement.
+ISO/IEC 42001 provides a framework for implementing, operating, controlling, and improving an Artificial Intelligence Management System, with a focus on governance, risk, control, evidence, and continual improvement.

-What is the difference between AI Act Foundation, ISO 42001 Foundation, Lead Implementer and Lead Auditor?
+What is the difference between ISO 42001 Employee Readiness, ISO 42001 Foundation, ISO 42001 Lead Implementer, and ISO 42001 Lead Auditor?

-Does this area help reduce legal, ethical and operational risks?
+Does this area help reduce legal, ethical, and operational risks?

-Can I request support to define a training pathway for my role or team?
+Can I ask for support in defining a training path for my role or team?

 Need help choosing the right course?